yudeqang/om-file-format/README.md

 - **High-Speed Data Access:** OM-Files minimize data transfer and decompression overhead, enabling extremely fast reads while maintaining strong compression ratios based on [FastPFOR](https://github.com/fast-pack/FastPFor) with SIMD instructions for compression rates in the GB/s range.
 This powers the Open-Meteo weather API to deliver forecasts in sub-millisecond speeds and enables large-scale data analysis without requiring users to download hundreds of gigabytes of GRIB files.
 - **Improved Compression Efficiency:** Chunking exploits spatial and temporal data correlations to enhance compression.
 Weather data, for instance, shows gradual changes across locations and time.
 Optimal chunking dimensions (compressing 1,000–2,000 values per chunk with a last dimension >100) strike a balance between compression efficiency and performance.
 Too many chunks reduce both.

+### C Library Interface
+The C code is available in [/c](./c/).
+The C code is the foundation for all language bindings, but is completely agnostic of any IO or threading.

+TODO document C functions

+### Swift Library Interface
+Swift code can be found in [./Swift](./Swift/) with tests in [./Tests](./Tests/).
+The Swift functions interact with the underlying C function and provide IO and structured concurrency.

+TODO: Document functions + example

+### Rust Library
+This repository exposes low level Rust bindings to access the underlying C functions.
+A high level implementation is available in [open-meteo/rust-omfiles](https://github.com/open-meteo/rust-omfiles).

+### Python Library
+Python bindings can be found in the repository [open-meteo/python-omfiles](https://github.com/open-meteo/python-omfiles).
+Python bindings are based no the Rust bindings.

 ### ToDo:
 - Document Swift functions
 - Document C functions
 - Support for string-arrays
-- Build Python library
-- Examples how to use Python FSSPEC with cache to access OM-Files on S3
 - Build web-interface to make the entire Open-Meteo weather database accessible with automatic Python code generation

-### Swift Library Interface
-Swift code can be found in [./Swift](./Swift/) with tests in [./Tests](./Tests/)

-TODO: Document functions + example

-### C Library Interface
-The C code is available in [/c](./c/)

-TODO document C functions

 ### Data Hierarchy Model: